Ultra-marathon runners face storm in Greece

-ATHENS, Greece — Competitors at the Spartathlon ultra-marathon in Greece have been forced to contend with a storm buffeting Greece since before dawn on Saturday.
+ATHENS, Greece — Competitors in an ultra-marathon in Greece have been forced to contend with a storm buffeting Greece since before dawn on Saturday.

-The winner, Japan’s Yoshihiko Ishikawa, finished the 245.3 kilometer (152.4-mile) race in 22 hours, 54 minutes, 40 seconds.
-He was more than 42 minutes ahead of the Czech Republic’s Radek Brunner.
+The Spartathlon winner, Yoshihiko Ishikawa of Japan, finished the 245-kilometer (152-mile) race in under 23 hours.
+He was more than 42 minutes ahead of Radek Brunner of the Czech Republic.

+Zsuzsanna Maraz won the women’s race, and was 17th overall, in 27 hours.
+Another Czech, Katerina Kasparova, was second.

-Ishikawa, who set off from under the Acropolis at 7 a.m. local time Friday, finished early Saturday morning amid heavy rain, which had started shortly after 3 a.m.
+Ishikawa set off from under the Acropolis at 7 a.m. local time on Friday, and finished just before 6 a.m. on Saturday amid heavy rain, which started shortly after 3 a.m.

 More AP sports: https://apnews.com/tag/apf-sports and https://twitter.com/AP_Sports